Shakthivelms8/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 1. Close the integrated terminal.

-## Bulk inserting a twenty-five thousand documents
+## Task 03: Bulk inserting a twenty-five thousand documents

 Let's "go for the gusto" and try to insert a lot of documents to see how this works.
 In our internal testing, this can take approximately 1-2 minutes if the lab virtual machine and Azure Cosmos DB SQL API account are relatively close to each other geographically speaking.